Saorax/Saorax.github.io/wallpaper.md

 ### About

-Join the Uprising
+Join the Uprising.

 From the team that brought you Sonic Colors and Generations, comes the next exciting title in the Sonic franchise, Sonic Forces.

 Experience fast-paced action as Modern Sonic, thrilling platforming as Classic Sonic, and utilize powerful new gadgets as your own custom Hero Character.

 Help Sonic fight back to reclaim the world from Dr. Eggman and a powerful, mysterious new villain.

 <br />